 In women, the urethra (the tube through which urine leaves the body) shortens, and its lining becomes thinner.
 The decrease in the estrogen level that occurs with menopause may contribute to this and other changes in the urinary tract.

 The effects of aging on sex hormone levels are more obvious in women than in men.
-In women, most of these effects are related to menopause, when the levels of female hormones (particularly estrogen) decrease, menstrual periods end permanently, and pregnancy is no longer possible.
+In women, most of these effects are related to menopause, when the levels of female hormones (particularly estrogen) decrease dramatically, menstrual periods end permanently, and pregnancy is no longer possible.
 The decrease in female hormone levels causes the ovaries and uterus to shrink.
 The tissues of the vagina become thinner, drier, and less elastic (a condition called atrophic vaginitis).
+In severe cases, these changes can lead to itching, bleeding, pain during intercourse, and a need to urinate immediately (urinary urgency).

 The breasts become less firm and more fibrous, and they tend to sag.
 This change makes finding lumps in the breasts more difficult.

 In men, changes in sex hormone levels are less sudden.
 Levels of the male hormone testosterone decrease, resulting in fewer sperm and a decreased sex drive (libido), but the decrease is gradual.
-Although blood flow to the penis tends to decrease, many men can have erections and orgasms throughout life.
+Although blood flow to the penis tends to decrease, most men can have erections and orgasms throughout life.
 However, erections may not last as long, may be slightly less rigid, or may require more stimulation to maintain.
 A second erection may require more time.
-Erectile dysfunction (impotence) becomes more common as men age.
+Erectile dysfunction (impotence) becomes more common as men age and is often due to a disorder, usually a disorder that affects blood vessels (such as a vascular disease) or diabetes.

 The levels and activity of some hormones, produced by endocrine glands, decrease.